shortbloke/home_assistant_config/docs/automations.md

 ## Heating Control

-- When the back door (ZigBee sensor) is left open, then Nest Heating Operation Mode is set to Eco.
-Once the door is closed it's returned to it's previous state (off, heat or eco)
+- When the back door (ZigBee sensor) is left open for 1 minute, then Nest thermostat temperature is stored and sent to 15°C. Once the door is closed it's returned to the previously stored temperature.
 - When conservatory temperature below 20°C for 5 mins during the daytime, then turn on the heater, so long as the back door is closed.
 When above 22°C for 5 mins, always turn off the heater.

 ## Power Control